VictoriaMetrics/VictoriaMetrics/docs/keyConcepts.md

 * Correlate changes between multiple metrics on the time interval;
 * Observe trends and dynamics of the metric change.

-If you need to export raw samples from VictoriaMetrics, then take a look at [export APIs](https://docs.victoriametrics.com/#how-to-export-time-series).
+NOTE: the timestamps of the real samples may be different from those of the actual raw samples.
+If you need to export raw samples from VictoriaMetrics, take a look at the [export APIs](https://docs.victoriametrics.com/#how-to-export-time-series).

 ### Query latency